 All students are expected to fulfill successfully the same core educational requirements.
-While the College will make reasonable efforts to enable students with disabilities to complete the Doctor of Pharmacy program, where possible and within the University of Findlay guidelines, some accommodations cannot be made.
-One example of an unacceptable accommodation is a trained intermediary.
-Professionals in a clinical setting who rely on intermediaries are subject to interpretation or filtering of information by this intermediary.
+The College will make reasonable efforts to enable students with disabilities to complete the Doctor of Pharmacy program, where possible, appropriate and within the University of Findlay guidelines.

 Students who graduate from the program will be eligible to take a general licensure exam, which presumes the capability to perform competently the required duties in any pharmacy practice setting; therefore, in our curriculum, students must be able to complete successfully the entire program without exception.
-In addition to meeting the following technical standards, pharmacy students are expected to 1) be able to acquire their Ohio intern license by the end of their first professional semester 2) maintain their Ohio intern license until graduation and pharmacy licensure examination and 3) complete the academic program within a reasonable amount of time.
-Finally, pharmacy students must, at all times, maintain their physical and mental health and conduct themselves socially in a manner that will contribute to, and never detract from, a safe patient environment.

-The UF College of Pharmacy has the responsibility to protect the patients with whom our graduates will interact, directly or indirectly.
+In addition to meeting the following technical standards, pharmacy students are expected to 1) be able to acquire their Ohio intern license by the end of their first professional semester 2) maintain their Ohio intern license until graduation and pharmacy licensure examination and 3) complete the academic program within a reasonable amount of time (see Curricular Explanation).
+Finally, pharmacy students must, at all times conduct themselves in a manner that will contribute to, and never detract from, safe, instructional classroom and patient care environments.
+The UF College of Pharmacy has the responsibility to protect the patients with whom our students will interact, directly or indirectly.
 In addition, the safety of the student in each of the potential practice environments in which they train must also be considered.
-It is with both the patients' safety and the students' safety in mind that our technical standards have been specified.